bitcoinheiro/btc-sweep/README.md

 # **Bitcoin Offline Sweeper 🧹**

-This document provides the complete user guide and technical specifications for the Bitcoin Offline Sweeper tool.
 This utility is designed for high-security environments, allowing users to compose and sign simple Sweep Bitcoin transactions from WIF keys on air-gapped/offline hardware for future broadcasting.
+This tool is specially useful for Bitcoin users that have paper wallets and don't find a solution to sweep their funds into a new wallet.
+Don't trust, verify.
+And if you want you can also verify and compile your own APK using Android Studio and the source available on the APK_source folder.
+Don't trust, verify.

 **⚠️ WARNING**: Private keys grant total control over your funds.
 Only use this tool in a trusted, malware-free environment.
 Always verify destination addresses twice.